keycloak/keycloak-community/design/rest-api-guideline.md

 ```

 Keycloak APIs usually operate in the context of a realm, the resource path should be prefixed with `/realms/{realm}` where `realm` maps to the the name of an existing realm.

+In Keycloak, a realm represents a tenant from where all the configuration is done.
+By operating in the context of a specific realm, APIs should always consider the realm specified in the path when performing any operation.

 #### Group